 Yoga offers poses that strengthen your body from the core.
 Improving your musculoskeletal system supports the spine and provides stability to the body.
 Certain positions are a form of isometric exercise, building strength through a static hold.
 This benefits more than the muscle; it unites the body and mind to work through the challenge together.

-Yoga is a great way to relieve tension and chronic stress.
-It has many psychological benefits and studies reveal it’s an effective treatment for depression.
 Some reasons being, it decreases stress hormones like cortisol.
 Not only that, it triggers the hormone serotonin that regulates mood.
 By easing the body’s stress responses, it can alleviate anxiety.
 This in turn, reduces physical reactions like blood pressure.

 It can also help pain management.
 A 2017 study investigated the effects of a yoga program on 34 non-athlete women.
 Results indicate a significant improvement on menstrual pain.